+Cervical lordosis refers to neck curvature, which can be problematic if there is too much of a curve, or if it straightens out or reverses.
 A neck normally has a curve to it, but cervical lordosis can be a problem when there is “excessive curvature of the cervical spine”.
-Any changes to that normal curve can lead to issues.
-Excessive curvature can lead to discomfort, and straightening of the normal cervical curve is also problematic.
+Any changes to that normal curve will often lead to issues.
+Excessive curvature in the neck can lead to discomfort, and straightening that occurs in the normal cervical curve is also problematic.
 When straightening of the cervical lordosis occurs, it makes neck movement difficult.
 Some patients may experience curving to the left or right.
 The common causes of cervical lordosis problems include postural changes, congenital conditions, and musculoskeletal conditions.
-Patients who have poor posture, especially when lifting weights or performing desk work, can make their cervical spine develop abnormal curvature.
+Patients who have poor posture, especially when lifting weights or performing long hours of sedentary desk work, can make their cervical spine develop abnormal curvature.
 Some people may also have issues since birth.
 Some of the musculoskeletal conditions of the spine that could create cervical lordosis issues include scoliosis and kyphosis, as well as osteoporosis (bones weakening).
 Disc prolapse and herniation, as well as spondylolisthesis, can lead to further problems.
 An injury or long-term muscle spasm can create changes to the normal curvature, such as excessive lordosis (curve) or spine straightening (loss of cervical lordosis).1

 Symptoms of Cervical Lordosis, Reversal, and Straightening